Yakka skink

 The yakka skink (Egernia rugosa) is a species of large skink, a lizard in the family Scincidae.
 The species is native to the Brigalow Belt in Queensland in eastern Australia.

 It is listed as a vulnerable species under the Environment Protection and Biodiversity Conservation Act 1999.

+The yakka skink is brown with a dark stripe on its back and a paler, yellowy-orange underbelly.
+They live communally in burrows made of soil or wood mounds.
+Sometimes they take over abandoned rabbit holes.
+Each yakka skink's litter usually has two or three live babies.
+They are most active during the day, but are fairly retiring and return to their burrows if disturbed.
+Omnivores, they forage for insects but also eat fruits and soft leaves.